apache/beam/learning/prompts/documentation-lookup/14_advanced_pipeline_patterns.md

 Response:
 Beam pipeline patterns are a set of best practices for building Beam pipelines.
 They are based on real-world Beam deployments and are designed to help you build resilient, flexible, and portable Beam pipelines.

-Here are some of the most common pipeline patterns:
+The following list includes some of the most common pipeline patterns:
 - [File processing patterns](https://beam.apache.org/documentation/patterns/file-processing/)
 - [Pipeline options patterns](https://beam.apache.org/documentation/patterns/pipeline-options/)
 - [Side input patterns](https://beam.apache.org/documentation/patterns/side-inputs/)